How do you safeguard a child?

 What is safeguarding?

 Safeguarding is the process of working to protect individuals (especially children and vulnerable adults) from harm such as abuse, neglect, and exploitation.
 It ensures children grow up with safe and effective care and are given the best life chances.

 Closely related, child protection is the process of working to help children who have already experienced harm in the form of violence, abuse, neglect, or exploitation.

 It is essential to have a knowledge of safeguarding and child protection if you are an individual who works or volunteers with or around children and young adults (under the age of 18).
 In fact, it is a legal duty for you to have safeguarding training in a variety of sectors, settings, and organisations—for example, all staff who work in a school or education environment, healthcare staff, and childminders, to name just a few.

-At the Child Protection Company, we are dedicated to delivering high quality online and face-to-face safeguarding training developed specifically for your setting.
+We are dedicated to delivering high quality online and face-to-face safeguarding training developed specifically for your setting.
 Why not click here now to browse our full list of sector-specific online safeguarding courses?

 How do you safeguard a child?

 Your first concern when you start working in a new role (either as a paid employee or a volunteer) should be to complete a verifiable safeguarding training course.
 Depending on the nature of your role, and indeed your workplace, there will be different levels of safeguarding training available for you to take.